Reviews You Can Rely On

 The REI Co-op First Chair GTX offers almost all of the same features and benefits of a high-end ski shell but at a much friendlier price.
 With a Gore-Tex membrane and a hood that'll fit over your helmet, the First Chair effectively keeps the weather out while you ski.
 With a spacious cut, this option is comfy and fits over your base layers while still offering some style for the apres ski.
 While the powder skirt can't be removed, it can be easily tucked away when you don't need it.
 For most, this ski shell is all that you'll need, and at an incredible price point, you can save your hard-earned cash for other parts of your ski setup.

 The REI Co-op First Chair GTX includes a hanging inner lining that adds warmth, but at the cost of breathability, given that you can't remove the liner.
 While we greatly appreciate warmth in a ski jacket, a ski shell jacket can offer more breathability due to the additional layers that you can add, or take off, depending on temperature and physical exertion.
 With the First Chair GTX, if you get too hot and don't have any other underlayers to shed, you're out of luck.
-Ultimately, this is still our first choice for an affordable jacket for resort use; just keep your base layering to a minimum on hot days.
-If you're looking for an even less expensive option, the GEMYSE is a great choice, though it doesn't offer as much quality.
+Ultimately, this is still our first choice for an affordable jacket for resort use; just keep your base layering to a minimum on warmer days.
+If you ski so infrequently that the First Chair's price tag still seems too high, check out the GEMYSE jacket.
+It's not as high quality, but it should hold up for infrequent use, and you can afford an extra lift ticket with the money you save.

 Read more: REI Co-op First Chair GTX review